-- 21.1 The Director of Corporate and Neighbourhood Services must maintain a complete, accurate, and up to date register of all Council houses. - 21.2 The Director of Community Services must maintain a complete, accurate, and up to date register of all other properties, owned or leased by the Council, in line with an agreed Property Management Plan. - 21.3 The Director of Law and Administration (or equivalent) must keep custody of all title deeds under secure arrangements. - 21.4 Responsibility for ensuring that there is an effective management system for overseeing the control and maintenance of individual operational Council properties' security systems rests with the appointed Premises Manager.
+- 21.1 The Director of Corporate and Neighbourhood Services must maintain a complete, accurate, and up to date register of all Council houses. - 21.2 The Director of Development Services must maintain a complete, accurate, and up to date register of all other properties, owned or leased by the Council, in line with an agreed Property Management Plan. - 21.3 The Chief Governance Officer must keep custody of all title deeds under secure arrangements. - 21.4 Responsibility for ensuring that there is an effective management system for overseeing the control and maintenance of individual operational Council properties' security systems rests with the appointed Premises Manager.
 Chief Officers are responsible for ensuring that a Premises Manager has been formally appointed for all buildings within their Service, and for ensuring that the appointed Premises Manager fulfils their obligations as per the Premises Manager's Handbook.